WYPX-TV: History

 The station began broadcasting in 1987 as an independent station under the call letters WOCD.
 It was owned by Amsterdam Broadcasting, a subsidiary of Coit Services of San Francisco, and was leased to Christian Community Television (CCT) of Schenectady, New York.
 CCT faced financial troubles from the outset, and they soon fell behind on their payments, so Amsterdam Broadcasting reassumed control of the station.
-The station went dormant in 1989, but in 1991, Coit struck a deal to sell the station to Tennessee TV executive Wade Griffith for $1.8 million.
-Griffith intended to relaunch the station as WNSI, but the deal fell through, and WOCD was sold to Pittsburgh-based religious broadcaster Cornerstone Television for $375,000 in 1992.
+The station went dormant in 1989, but on July 3, 1991, Coit sold the station to Tennessee TV executive Wade Griffith for $1.8 million.
+Griffith intended to relaunch the station as WNSI, but the deal fell through, and WOCD was sold to Pittsburgh-based religious broadcaster Cornerstone Television for $375,000 on May 8, 1992.
 The second incarnation of WOCD had problems getting cable carriage in much of the market, which, combined with the looming conversion to digital television, led the station to be sold again.

-In 1997, Paxson Communications bought WOCD from Cornerstone, moved the station's offices from Scotia, New York, to Guilderland, and made the station an outlet for the Infomall Television Network (inTV).
+In 1996, Paxson Communications bought WOCD from Cornerstone, moved the station's offices from Scotia, New York, to Guilderland, and made the station an outlet for the Infomall Television Network (inTV).
 The call sign was changed to WYPX on January 13, 1998; however, the new calls confused some people, as there was a radio station with a similar call sign in the Albany market.
 WYPX became a charter station for the Pax TV network when it launched on August 31, 1998.
 WYPX also added a secondary affiliation with UPN on October 5, 1998, airing the network's programming in late-night hours following Pax's prime time programming.
 WVBG-LP (channel 25), a low-power station in Albany, also joined UPN as a primary affiliate the same day; the affiliation deal with WYPX was made before the network agreed to affiliate with WVBG (as Albany had no UPN affiliate at the time, though area cable systems imported WSBK-TV from Boston).
 WYPX retained its secondary UPN affiliation despite WVBG's affiliation; however, UPN programming disappeared from channel 55 in 1999.

 In 2001, WYPX entered into a joint sales agreement with Hubbard Broadcasting, owner of NBC affiliate WNYT (channel 13); under this arrangement, WNYT sold advertising time on WYPX, while WYPX aired replays of WNYT's news and public affairs programming.
 Paxson terminated all joint sales agreements involving its stations in June 2005 as part of its relaunch of Pax TV as i: Independent Television.